tea notes

 - 2006 HIJ article said: "Considers himself a small tea grower.

-plants in Honoka'a; he eventually wants to grow 100.
-Honda, who calls
+in Honoka'a; he eventually wants to grow 100.
+Honda, who calls himself

-himself "a beginner," is excited about the possibilities of
+"a beginner," is excited about the possibilities of experimenting with different

 - Mel Herring, in Hilo